 You can find the programme here.

-The Princess Grace Irish Library in Monaco is having an open day and kids' events on the 17th.
+The Princess Grace Irish Library in Monaco is having an a concert on the 14th.

 If you know about other St Patrick's events, please let us know so we can include them.

 Tag(s) : "celebrations" "Give Me Five 5e" "Ireland" "Irish" "parade" "Paris" "St Patrick" "traditions" "U.S."